privateprep/coding-space-website/src/pages/blog/2023-09-27-recapping-summer-2023-tech-packed-fun-at-the-coding-space.md

     mediaPosition: right
     mdContent: E﻿ach morning they tackled projects in Scratch, JavaScript, Python, and more, showing off their creativity and dedication.
+    fgColor: "#9de2dd"
   - type: textAndImageBlock
     buttons:
       bgColor: "#faf6ee"
       fgColor: "#9de2dd"
       textColor: "#264548"
     textColor: "#264548"
-    bgColor: "#ffffff"
+    bgColor: "#9de2dd"
     image:
       image: /img/lift-off-lab-activity-1-.png
       alt: Coding Space Campers Building a Self-Driving Car
     mediaPosition: right
-    mdContent: In the afternoons, our hub of engineering and STEM excitement—the Lift Off Lab—buzzed with activity.
+    mdContent: In the afternoons, our hub of engineering and STEM excitement—The Lift Off Lab—buzzed with activity.
 Campers eagerly tackled STEM challenges, delving into the realms of robotics and engineering.
 They constructed alarm devices, designed autonomous vehicles, and prototyped Mars hovercrafts.
+    fgColor: "#eec11a"
   - type: textAndImageBlock
     buttons:
       bgColor: "#faf6ee"